danyfebrero/StockMarketDA/README.md

 # StockMarketDA
 Stock Market Analyzer for Code Louisville
-In this project, I create an interactive stock visualization website with Python/Flask and Alpha Vantage APIs.
+In this project, I create an interactive stock visualization website using Python/Flask and Alpha Vantage APIs.

 ## GitHub repository
 https://github.com/danyfebrero/StockMarketDA

-## Requirements
-Create an Alpha Vantage API key for free at https://www.alphavantage.co/support/#api-key)

 ## Description
 The project is comprised of the following sections:
 * Dependencies and set up project